 Teaming up with WECF, we funded the Safe School Sanitation Project in rural areas of Tajikistan and Kyrgyzstan, with the aims of easing the damage done by period poverty in the communities.

 A key part of the project was to tackle the lack of safe sanitation within schools.
 By building separate toilet blocks for boys, girls and teachers, the project helped to provide plenty of privacy.
 The blocks were also built adjoined to school buildings to ensure safe and easy access.
-These toilets feature a sustainable waterless sanitation system, private cubicles with urinals for boys and bins and scrubbing brushes for girls – providing the ability to safely change their period products throughout their days at school.
+These toilets feature a sustainable waterless sanitation system, private cubicles with urinals for boys and bins and toilet brushes for girls – providing the ability to safely change their period products throughout their days at school.

 Another key focus for the project was to provide education to the communities about periods and safe sanitation.
 During the toilet building process, the local communities, including builders and teachers, were trained in the principles of sustainable and safe sanitation, and how access to clean toilets impacts on education, especially when it comes to managing periods.
 Students were also educated about the importance of health and hygiene around menstruation, and about gender equality and women’s rights awareness.